Active

 Business and Industrial Development Committee - Community Development Authority

-12. Staff provided a high-level review of city-owned land inventory, market interest, and possible future expansion of Woodland Industrial Park, and sought general policy direction; no action was requested and no vote was taken.
+12. Staff provided a high-level review of city-owned land inventory, market interest, and possible future expansion of Woodland Industrial Park, and sought general policy direction; no vote was taken.

 Business and Industrial Development Committee - Community Development Authority